Rififi: Music and title

 Georges Auric was hired as the composer for the film.
 Dassin and Auric originally could not agree about scoring the half-hour caper scene.
 After Dassin told Auric he did not want music, Auric claimed he would "protect [him].
 I'm going to write the music for the scene anyways, because you need to be protected".
 After filming was finished, Dassin showed the film to Auric once with music and once without.
 Afterward, Auric agreed the scene should be unscored.

-In 2001, Dassin admitted that he somewhat regretted the Rififi theme song, utilized only to explain the film's title which is never mentioned by any other film characters.
+In 2001, Dassin admitted that he somewhat regretted the Rififi theme song, used only to explain the film's title which is never mentioned by any other film characters.
 The title (World War I French military slang) is almost un-translatable into English; the closest attempts have been "rough and tumble" and "pitched battle."
 Dassin mistakenly thought the author had created the word himself to refer to Moroccan Berbers because of the Rif War.
 The song was written in two days by lyricist Jacques Larue and composer Philippe-Gérard after Dassin turned down a proposal by Louiguy.
 Magali Noël was cast as Viviane, who sings the film's theme song.
 Noël would later act for Italian director Federico Fellini, appearing in three of his films.